 For further instructions on how to stream to these services, please consult the support pages offered by those services.

-If you are connecting to another service these articles will still help you understand the requirements and it is suggested you read the Twitch article since Rtwitch requires additional steps not required by the other two.
+If you are connecting to another service these articles will still help you understand the requirements and it is suggested you read the Twitch article since Twitch requires additional steps not required by the other two.

 Step 4: Connect Your Video Input and Set Broadcast to On

 NOTE: Please be patient!
 Some services can take several seconds before they display an image.
-(It shouldn't take more than 60 seconds though – if you don't see an image, try turning this input off and then on.)
+(It shouldn't take more than 60 seconds though – if you don't see an image, try turning this input property off and then on.)